... or keep scrolling to find out everything you need

 People often wonder how long it takes to learn how to drive.
 Unfortunately, there’s no definitive answer.
 It depends on the learner, their natural ability and their level of motivation.

-On average, UK learners buy 52 hours of driving lessons and take around 14 months to pass their test.
+On average, UK learners buy 52 hours of driving lessons and take around over a year to pass their test.

 Whether you need to pass your test for a job, travelling to college or university, or if you just want some independence and freedom, who wants to learn for over a year?